-Promoters Frank Warren and Eddie Hearn are finally on speaking terms a full ten years after the latter entered the boxing fray.
+Promoters Frank Warren and Eddie Hearn are finally on speaking terms ten years after the latter entered the boxing fray.

 Now in 2020, it could be about to change.